Nature and Scope

 Since 2004 gay writers have been able to identify themselves as in a civil partnership, or co-habiting, and since 2014 as married or co-habiting.
 However, prior to this, some writers living with same-sex partners may have identified in different ways, some as ‘co-habiting’, and some as single (particularly older writers who had lived through times when male same-sex relationships were criminalised, and homophobia in the UK was rife).
 Therefore the term/measurement ‘marital status’ has had an inconsistent meaning over time, and we believe that some writers in same-sex relationships are missing from this particular record.

-In 2021 Mass Observation will be updating their biographical forms to capture the ethnicity and sexual orientation of new writers.
+In 2021 Mass Observation updated their biographical forms to capture the ethnicity and sexual orientation of new writers.
 In due course the records of current writers will be updated.

-The material reflects the thoughts and experiences of the observers and may contain upsetting themes, including but not limited to: domestic violence, sexual violence, homophobia, racism and abuse.
+The material and terminology found in this resource reflect the thoughts and experiences of the observers and may contain upsetting themes, including but not limited to: domestic violence, sexual violence, homophobia, racism and abuse.

-The material reflects the thoughts and experiences of the observers and may contain upsetting themes, including but not limited to: domestic violence, sexual violence, homophobia, racism and abuse.
+The material and terminology found in this resource reflect the thoughts and experiences of the observers and may contain upsetting themes, including but not limited to: domestic violence, sexual violence, homophobia, racism and abuse.